 At first, I brewed it simply for calm.
 But after a few weeks, I noticed something else: I wasn’t stress-snacking anymore, my belly looked flatter, and I slept better.
 That’s when I leaned into this lemon balm tea as a daily habit more than a drink, it became a quiet wellness ritual.

 That soothing effect?
 It wasn’t just in my head.
-Scientific insights show that lemon balm (Melissa officinalis) can help reduce cortisol, a key hormone linked to belly fat and emotional eating.
+Scientific insights show that lemon balm (Melissa officinalis) can help reduce cortisol, a key hormone linked to belly fat and emotional eating. (the World Health Organization’s (WHO)).
+Chronically elevated cortisol levels signal the body to store visceral fat, particularly in the abdominal area, and can disrupt appetite-regulating hormones like leptin and ghrelin.
 When combined with ginger and lemon, this tea turns into a metabolism booster, digestive aid, and calming herbal drink all in one cup.

 If you’re already a fan of my pink salt weight loss recipe or love chia seed water for its hydration benefits, you’ll appreciate how seamlessly this lemon balm tea recipe for weight loss fits into your daily rhythm.